 The recommended study book is Teeline Gold Standard for Journalists by Marie Cartwright.
 This book is designed to take a beginner up to 100wpm, and includes essential speed building and exam practice.
 The book is included in our distance learning module, or you can purchase individually via our online shop, alongside a range of other shorthand learning materials.

-For those who may need ongoing specialist tuition, there are also a number of freelance shorthand tutors offering in-person or remote tuition.
-Find a shorthand tutor.
+For those who may need ongoing specialist tuition, there are also a number of freelance shorthand tutors offering in-person or remote tuition. find a freelance tutor

 How can I sit an exam?